Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 GVI from address function: In contrast, the VGVI from address function employs a broader approach.
 It samples multiple points around the address location within a defined buffer.
 This buffer represents a circular area around the address.
 The function collects data from various points within this buffer and calculates the VGVI by taking the mean of the collected values.
 By incorporating multiple sample points, it offers a more comprehensive representation of the VGVI within the vicinity of the address.

 The VGVI from sf function analyzes the VGVI at a specific observer point, while the VGVI from address function expands the analysis by sampling multiple points around the address location.
-The latter approach captures the variability in vegetation-ground view characteristics within a defined buffer and provides a more averaged assessment of the VGVI.
+The latter approach captures the GVI within a defined buffer and provides a more averaged assessment of the VGVI.

 ```r